ErebusAZ/Azodu/README.md

 * Thumbnails: Auto-generated from links on submission
 * Scalibility: Built in HTTP caching behind Cassandra with a highly scalable architecture

+### AI-generated comments.

+By running a node as a master (`node server/server.js --master`) you can automatically have AI generate posts (from Reddit URLs which can be altered in `fetchFromExternalAndCreatePosts`) and comments.
+This is meant for demonstration and testing purposes only.

 ## Configuration

 To configure your application, you need to create a `secrets.json` file in your project root.
 This file will store all the necessary secret keys required for various services.
 Below is the template for the `secrets.json` file: